Agent4774/social-network/README.md

 - endpoint showing when user was logged in for the last time and when they made the last request to the service.
 - post creation
 - post like/unlike
 - analytics about how many likes were made.
-API returns analytics aggregated by day for all posts and each post separately
+API returns analytics aggregated by day